karimsoliman/It-Tickets/README.md

 1- react-tickets : which is the front-end (React) part.
 2- TicketsHandler: which is the back-end part.

+## Technologies Used

+Back-End: C# , Postgresql for DB management
+Fron-End: React

 ## Tickets App Idea

 This app is designed for any IT team, where it can find, add, remove or handle IT tickets.